 Paris is inspiring!
 Did you notice?
 This fair city has recently inspired quite a few writers in the English-speaking Paris community and they have set their ideas into novels and stories.
-Since community is more important than ever we are presenting recent fiction by Anglo authors in Paris, some quite well-known and some first books.
+Since community is more important than ever, we are presenting recent fiction by Anglo authors in Paris, some quite well-known and some first books.
 The books below are not all set in Paris, but they are certainly inspired by the community here.
-Books are pretty much the easiest thing to choose and send for gifts – we hope you’ll be inspired for your Christmas gift lists!
+Books are pretty much the easiest thing to choose and send for gifts!
 Keep an eye on Bill & Rosa’s Book Room for 2021 events by these Anglo authors in Paris.

 THE PARIS LIBRARY by Janet Skeslien Charles, a now Parisian who grew up in Montana down the street from a French war bride.